-1. Maurice D. Weir, Joel Hass, Frank R. Giordano, Thomas, "Calculus" 12th edition, Pearson Education.

-- 2. E. Kreyszig, "Advanced Engineering Mathematics", 8th Edition, John Wiley. - 3.
-Michael D. Greenberg, "Advanced Engineering Mathematics", 2nd edition, Pearson Education. - 4.
-R.K.
+- 1) Maurice D. Weir, Joel Hass, Frank R. Giordano, Thomas, "Calculus" 12th edition, Pearson Education. - 2) E. Kreyszig, "Advanced Engineering Mathematics", 8th Edition, John Wiley. - 3) Michael D. Greenberg, "Advanced Engineering Mathematics", 2nd edition, Pearson Education. - 4) R.K.
 Jain and S.R.K.
-Iyengar, "Advanced Engineering Mathematics" Narosa Publications. - 5.
-B. V. Ramana, "Higher Engineering Mathematics", Tata McGraw Hill. - 6.
-R. Garg, "Mathematics I", Khanna Book Publishing Co.
-(P) Ltd. https://ekumbh.aicteindia.org/userugbook.php
+Iyengar, "Advanced Engineering Mathematics" Narosa Publications. - 5) B. V. Ramana, "Higher Engineering Mathematics", Tata McGraw Hill. - 6) R. Garg, "Mathematics I", Khanna Book Publishing Co.
+(P) Ltd. https://ekumbh.aicteindia.org/userugbook.php.

-BTAM201-23 Engineering Mathematics-IIL-4, T-1, P-04.0 Credits Pre-requisite (if any): Algebra of matrices, differentiation and integration understand the con matrices etc. Stud equations.
-So that es: The objective of the Engineering Mancepts of elimination methods for solvin ents will study concepts of vector space they can apply these techniques to solve ng linear system of es, solve ordinary a e engineering proble equations, inverse of nd partial differential Laboratory Outc omes: At the end of the course, students s will be CO1 able to verify some of the theoretical concepts learnt in the theory courses.
-CO2 trained to visualize and conceptualize the engineering problems CO3 to model the engineering problem mathematically using theory of matrices, ODE and PDE CO4learn to draw conclusions from data and develop skills in industrial problems CO5 to determine the solution of the studied point of view. d engineering proble em from application
+BTAM201-23 Engineering Mathematics-II L-4, T-1, P-0 4.0 Credits Pre-requisite (if any): Algebra of matrices, differentiation and integration

+Course Objectives: The objective of the Engineering Mathematics-II is to enable the students to understand the concepts of elimination methods for solving linear system of equations, inverse of matrices etc. Students will study concepts of vector spaces, solve ordinary and partial differential equations.
+So that they can apply these techniques to solve engineering problems.

+Laboratory Outcomes: At the end of the course, students will be

+CO1 able to verify some of the theoretical concepts learnt in the theory courses.
+CO2 trained to visualize and conceptualize the engineering problems CO3 to model the engineering problem mathematically using theory of matrices, ODE and PDE CO4 learn to draw conclusions from data and develop skills in industrial problems CO5 to determine the solution of the studied engineering problem from application point of view.